rekomerio/trionic7-can-mcp2515/README.md

 [Link to DIY AUX tutorial](http://saabworld.net/showthread.php?t=28000)

-The LED has 2 animations, one on startup and one running continously.
+The LED has 2 animations, one on startup and one running continuosly.
 When switched to Bluetooth mode, the LED will turn from green to pink.